Theoretical Study of the Enhancement of Light Saturation Phenomena of Krypton at Critical Ionization Photon Energies: Results and discussion

 \subsection{Selection of CIPEs}

-From Eq. \ref{eq:1}, we presented the relationship between photoionization cross-section and photon energy.
+From Eq. \ref{eq:1}, we presented the relationship between total photoionization cross-section and photon energy.
 Fig. \ref{fig:3} indicates that the photoionization cross-section decreases with increasing photon energy.
 The total photoionization cross-section changes rapidly at photon energies near 1.70 keV, 1.87 keV, and 14.00 keV.
-Thus, for the later simulation, we took the photon energies nearby as 1.75 keV, 1.90 keV, and 14.30 keV.
 When the photon energy approaches the ionization energy of each orbital, there will be an increase in the total ionization cross-section.
-This increment is because the ionization rate will increase when the photon energy is close to or more significant than the orbital energy for single-photon ionization.
+When the orbital electron is ionized, the corresponding orbital energy increases.
+When the photon energy is smaller than the elevated orbital energy, the corresponding orbital will no longer undergo single-photon ionization, resulting in the enhancement of light transparency.
+We define the value of CIPE in the range of ground state orbital energy and ionized orbital energy.
+The interval of CIPEs for $2p$ is 1.67–1.76 keV, $2s$ is 1.84–1.92 keV, and $1s$ is 14.02–14.43 keV.
+We take the CIPEs of three different orbitals as 1.75 keV, 1.90 keV, and 14.30 keV, respectively.
 In XFEL with high photon energy, this assumption is reasonable.
 We call an atom a hollow-like atom (HLA) that ionizes an electron from the electron orbital with the ground state's most significant non-inner photoionization cross-section.
 Table \ref{tab:1} shows that hollow atoms and HLAs at three CIPEs and one experimental photon energy are compared.

-At 1.75 keV, the total photoionization cross-section decayed from 0.60 Mb to 0.11 Mb before and after ionization, and 14.30 keV decayed from 0.018 Mb to 0.003 Mb.
+At 1.75 keV, the total photoionization cross-section decayed from 0.597 Mb to 0.114 Mb before and after ionization, and 14.30 keV decayed from 0.018 Mb to 0.003 Mb.
 However, the total ionization cross-section at 1.90 keV did not decay as expected because the ionization energy of $2s$ orbital was similar to that of $2p$ orbital.
 After ionization of $2s$ orbital electrons, the ionization energy of $2p$ orbital increased and approached 1.90 keV, resulting in the rise of the total ionization cross-section, which did not reach the expected attenuation value.
 17.50 keV is a typical experimental parameter of photon energy from 1.7 keV to 30 keV.
 After the electron ionizes the inner orbital, the time and output of hollow atoms are less than the CIPE.
 It also shows that the light saturation effect of general photon energy is much lower than the CIPEs.